mcgaritydotme/spamboy/now.md

 ---
 A snapshot of what I'm' focused on at the moment.
 This page changes occasionally — it's a [now page](https://nownownow.com/about), not a feed.

-- **Reading.** Working slowly through a stack of travel writing that&rsquo;s been on the shelf far too long.
+- **Reading.** listening to the audiobook of "Stranger in a Strange Land".
+It's tedious, but I'm 3 hours from the end, so I'll fight through it
 - **Building.** A small interactive grid charting the lifespans of every US president.
-More annoying than it sounds.
+Quite relaxing and gives me something to be patriotic about in these turbulent times
-- **Somewhere.** Currently between cities, living out of one bag and a laptop.
+- **Somewhere.** Not yet, but planning for a trip to Hawaii.
+Also taking my kids fishing for the first time this weekend

 _Last updated: {{ page.inputPath | gitDate }}_